Table of Contents

 Source: A. Bender et al.: Mediscript Kurzlehrbuch Neurology.
 Elsevier Publishers, 2013. p.
 293, tab.
 12.3

-Physiological tremor is an action tremor and is present in every healthy person when muscles are activated.
-Physiological tremor is characterised by a high frequency and a low amplitude of typically 8-13 Hz.
-This type of tremor occurs in all people, in particular in the presence of stressors, for example psychomotor agitation stressful situations, during exams and when it is cold.
+Physiological tremor is an action tremor and is present in every healthy person when the muscles are activated.
+Physiological tremor is characterized by a high frequency and a low amplitude of typically 8–13 Hz.
+This type of tremor occurs in all people, in particular in the presence of stressors, for example, psychomotor agitation stressful situations, during exams, and when it is cold.
 The enhanced physiological tremor (drug-induced and toxic tremor) occurs as a side effect or sign of withdrawal from certain drugs.

-A long list of medications can exacerbate tremors.
+Long list of medications can exacerbate tremors.
 Medicines most commonly implicated are sympathomimetics, (amphetamines, terbutaline, and pseudoephedrine), psychoactive medications (e.g., tricyclic antidepressants, haloperidol, and fluoxetine, lithium, valproic acid).
-Similarly, large number of metabolic disorders can cause tremor.
+Similarly, a large number of metabolic disorders can cause tremors.
 The most common ones are hepatic encephalopathy, hypocalcemia, hypoglycemia, hyponatremia, hypomagnesemia, hyperthyroidism, hyperparathyroidism, and vitamin B12 deficiency.

 Alcohol withdrawal can also cause enhanced physiologic tremor.